Butterscotch Crunch Cake

 Melt the butter in a medium-sized, heavy-bottomed saucepan over medium heat.
 Note: Do NOT use a non-stick pan for this recipe!

 Let the mixture come to a boil, scraping down the sides and bottom of the bowl occasionally with a rubber spatula.
 Let the mixture boil for 4 to 5 minutes.
-Then remove it from heat and stir in the vanilla extract.
+Then remove it from the heat and stir in the vanilla extract.

 The butterscotch will be thin at this point, but it will thicken as it cools.
 Pour into a separate container, then set it in the fridge to cool until it reaches room temperature.